They can all be from different customer accounts, with different web roles - it doesn't matter with User Groups.

 With the Additional Layer Filters feature enabled, you just need to make sure the setting to enable 'User Group Filtering' is on.

-- In the CMS, navigate to Settings → Feature Management → System.
+- In the CMS, go to Settings → Feature Management → System.

 Now that your feature is up and running, it's time to create a user group.

-- In the CMS, navigate to Users → User Groups.
+- In the CMS, go to Users → User Groups.

 - Give your group a Name and Description and click Save.